-We are on day two of the Rhône Cycle Route.
-The Swiss portion is Swiss cycle route 1, the full route through Switzerland and France is the EuroVelo Route 17: http://www.eurovelo.com/en/eurovelos/eurovelo-17.
+We are on day two of the Rhône Cycle Route, riding from the source of the Rhône in Switzerland to the Camargue in Southern France where the Rhône flows in to the Mediterranean Sea.
+The Swiss portion is Swiss Cycle Route 1, the full route through Switzerland and France is the EuroVelo Route 17: www.eurovelo.com/en/eurovelos/eurovelo-17.

 On Tuesday we traveled from Basel to Andermatt by train—three trains actually.
 The first, an intercity train to Erstfeld, not far from Lucerne.
 The second, another intercity, carried us up 500 m to the small town of Göschenen at 1111 m elevation.
 The third, a narrow-gauge cog rail train took us up the short but steep 300 m climb to Andermatt, a small ski village at 1447 m elevation where we spent the night.